-On 9/11 or September 11th each year, the people who were killed in the terrorist attacks in the United States on September 11, 2001 are remembered.
+Each year on 9/11 in New York, the victims of the terrorist attacks that took place in the United States on September 11, 2001 are remembered.
 It is not a national holiday and seeing as it is deeply emotional for many people, it is a very sombre day.

 What is 9/11?